adambard/learnxinyminutes-docs/solidity.html.markdown

-Solidity lets you program on [Ethereum](https://www.ethereum.org/), a blockchain-based virtual machine that allows the creation and execution of smart contracts, without needing centralized or trusted parties.
+Solidity lets you program on [Ethereum](https://www.ethereum.org/), a blockchain-based virtual machine that allows the creation and execution of smart contracts, without requiring centralized or trusted parties.

 Solidity is a statically typed, contract programming language that has similarities to Javascript and C. Like objects in OOP, each contract contains